SnippetlyTeam/snippetly/readme-deploy.md

 ## 4. Provision Infrastructure with Terraform

-The Terraform code is under `infra/terraform` and defines: Resource Group, VNet, Subnet, NSG (22/80), two Linux VMs (dev/prod), Storage Account (with media + backups containers), and ACR.
-It also installs Docker on the VMs via cloud-init and renders the production docker-compose overlay.
+The Terraform code is under `infra/terraform` and defines: Resource Group, VNet, Subnet, NSG (ports 22/80/443 + optional dev ports 8000/5173), two Linux VMs (dev/prod), Storage Account (with media + backups containers), and ACR.
+It also installs Docker on the VMs via cloud-init and prepares directories for Let's Encrypt certificates.

 Create your variables file and apply: